top of page

 Here are a few thoughtful alternatives:

-• Build a Generosity Fund: Set aside that amount in a high-yield savings account dedicated to spontaneous giving, such as helping a friend in crisis, contributing to disaster relief, or supporting causes that may arise unexpectedly.
+• Build a Generosity Fund: Allocate the amount to a high-yield savings account for spontaneous giving: helping friends in crisis, disaster relief, or emergent causes.

-• Boost Your Emergency Fund or Investments: Direct that money into your emergency savings or a diversified investment account.
-Strengthening your financial security now positions you to help others more effectively in the future.
+• Boost Emergency Fund or Investments: Use the money to strengthen your financial security now, so you’re better positioned to help others in the future.

 Also Read: